cscw2015/maverick/Interim/Interim.md

 ###History of CSCW Use in Government

-- goal with section: show some examples of CSCW use in local government, and why they were chosen
+Here are some examples of previous attempts to integrate CSCW into government organizations.
+These examples are in chronological order, and attempt to focus on the processes used to research the organizations involved as well as how they built or identified what software suites would be most applicable for the given organization.

 ####Cuparla